shaanbhatia/CP468-Final/README.md

 Final Project for CP468

 To use these files you will need:
--NumPy
+- NumPy
--PyTorch (only for the ann.ipynb file)
+- PyTorch (only for the ann.ipynb file)
--Sklearn
+- Sklearn
--Seaborn
+- Seaborn
--Pandas
+- Pandas

 Predictive Analysis Notebook Files
 1. knn.ipynb - implementation of K-nearest-neighbours